 Analysis of the real-world situation.

-Various approaches to risk assessment, using the above techniques and tools, can be utilisede techniques selected will need to be justified in the ubmission by developers.
+Various approaches to risk assessment, using the above techniques and tools, can be utilised and the techniques selected will need to be justified in the submission.

 5.3 Integrity of Risk Assessment

 It is important that risk assessment should be of high integrity and not just a quoted risk number.
 Risk assessment should be used to: